Liu Zhang (warlord): Governorship of Yi Province

-In 200, Zhang Lu, who had previously recognised Liu Yan as his master, rebelled against Liu Zhang.
+In the same year, Zhang Lu, who had previously recognised Liu Yan as his master, also rebelled against Liu Zhang.
 Liu Zhang had Zhang Lu's mother, and younger brother(s) executed; the pair became enemies from this point on.

 In late 208, Liu Zhang received news that Cao Cao was attacking Jingzhou and had already occupied Hanzhong.
 He dispatched Yin Pu (阴溥) as an emissary to pay homage to Cao.
 Cao then recommended that Liu Zhang and his brother Liu Mao (husband of Lady Wu) be granted positions as generals.
 Liu Mao later died from illness.

 In 211, at the suggestion of his adviser Zhang Song, he asked Liu Bei to come to his assistance in the battle against Zhang Lu.
 The welcoming of Liu Bei was a plan by Zhang Song, Fa Zheng and Meng Da to ultimately make him their leader, since they considered him more ambitious and worthy of serving than Liu Zhang.
 Wang Lei (王累), Huang Quan, Li Hui and others tried to persuade Liu Zhang not to accept Liu Bei into his territory, but their pleas were ignored and Liu Bei was welcomed as a guest of Liu Zhang where he would go to the front to fight against Zhang Lu.

 When Zhang Song's true intentions were revealed to Liu Zhang by Zhang Song's elder brother Zhang Su, he executed Zhang Song and began his battle against Liu Bei, who then began his conquest of Yi Province.
 Although generals such as Zhang Ren fought hard to defend their master, Liu Bei's forces had the upper hand, and by 214 they had surrounded Yi Province's capital, Chengdu.
 Liu Zhang's advisers Liu Ba, Dong He and Hu Jing pleaded to their master to resist at all costs, but Liu Zhang rejected their pleas, saying "I don't want my subjects to suffer any more."
 He then surrendered to Liu Bei.